timdressler/psam/README.md

 [![DOI](https://zenodo.org/badge/936619418.svg)](https://doi.org/10.5281/zenodo.16632078) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+> [!NOTE]
+>  While this repository might be subject to further changes and optimizations, the repository was further published as a time-stamped, immutable, and permanent version under the DOI above which can be used for exact replication attemps.

 ## This Repository

 This repository contains all code related to the research project *Investigating the Specificity of Pre-Speech Auditory Modulation – From Global Gating to Selective Silence?*, conducted by **Tim Dressler** at the **University of Oldenburg**, under the supervision of **Prof. Dr. Stefan Debener** and **Prof. Dr. Andrea Hildebrandt**.